golightstream/lightstream-prism-dns/plugin/acl/README.md

 ## Description

-With `acl` enabled, users are able to block or filter suspicious DNS queries by configuring IP filter rule sets, i.e. allowing authorized queries to recurse or blocking unauthorized queries.
+With `acl` enabled, users are able to block or filter suspicious DNS queries by configuring IP filter rule sets, i.e. allowing authorized queries or blocking unauthorized queries.

+When evaluating the rule sets, _acl_ uses the source IP of the TCP/UDP headers of the DNS query received by CoreDNS.
+This source IP will be different than the IP of the client originating the request in cases where the source IP of the request is changed in transit.
+For example:
+* if the request passes though an intermediate forwarding DNS server or recursive DNS server before reaching CoreDNS
+* if the request traverses a Source NAT before reaching CoreDNS

 This plugin can be used multiple times per Server Block.